: North Fork 53 by Justin Bailie

 It’s hard to stop smiling when you’re hanging out with adorable sheep, lambs, donkeys and other friends.
 (Photo courtesy of Leaping Lamb Farm Stay)

-At Leaping Lamb Farm Stay, located between Corvallis and the Coast Range, you can stay in a two-bedroom farm cottage that surveys an orchard with wily rams, and the chicken yard where you can collect eggs each morning.
-Or opt for the sprawling 1895 four-bedroom farmhouse surrounded by ancient apple trees and a short walk from the picturesque barn where Paco, a miniature Sicilian donkey, resides with a flock of salt-and-pepper sheep and baby lambs.
+At Leaping Lamb Farm Stay, located between Corvallis and the Coast Range, you can stay in a sprawling 1895 six-bedroom farmhouse surrounded by ancient apple trees.
+It’s only a short walk from the picturesque barn where Chip, a miniature donkey, resides with a flock of salt-and-pepper sheep and baby lambs.

-Head off the grid to Willow-Witt Ranch in Southern Oregon’s high country just outside of Ashland, where owners Suzanne Willow and Lanita Witt restored a working forest and wetland, and established a small organic farm on 445 acres.
-Lodging options include a charming farmhouse studio and a three-bedroom, passive solar Meadow House, or glamping in wall tents with access to outdoor showers.
-The entire ranch is powered by solar panels and a micro-hydro system.
-In addition to farm tours, you can schedule a day hike led by the friendly pack goats, which includes lunch and countless alpine vistas.
+Head off the grid to Willow-Witt Ranch in Southern Oregon’s high country just outside of Ashland, where the owners restored a working forest and wetland and established an organic farm on 445 acres surrounded by miles of hiking trails.
+Stay in a charming farmhouse studio or a three-bedroom passive solar house, or glamp in wall tents with access to outdoor showers.

 A person works in a raised vegetable garden with Mt.
 Hood in the distance